HadHanns/HadHanns/README.md

    let scripting = ["Bash", "Shell"]

    func greet() {
-        print("Hey, thanks for dropping by, feel free to have a look at my work!👋") }
+        print("Hey, thanks for dropping by, feel free to have a look at my work! 👋") }
 }